withastro/astro/.changeset/flat-snakes-hammer.md

 "@astrojs/vercel": minor
 ---

-Introduces a new config options, `isr`, that allows to deploy your project as an ISR function.
+Introduces a new config option, `isr`, that allows you to deploy your project as an ISR function.
 [ISR (Incremental Static Regeneration)](https://vercel.com/docs/incremental-static-regeneration) caches your on-demand rendered pages in the same way as prerendered pages after first request.

-To enable this feature, set `isr` to true in your `astro.config.mjs`:
+To enable this feature, set `isr` to true in your Vercel adapter configuration in `astro.config.mjs`:

 ```js
 export default defineConfig({